Punia minima

 Punia minima is a cicada in the family Cicadidae.
 It is also known as the pale grass pygmy.
-It is endemic to Western Australia and the Northern Territory, Australia.
+It is native to Western Australia and the Northern Territory, Australia.
 In 2012, P. minima was placed in a monotypic genus, Punia; however, in 2020, four new species were described in the genus.

-P. minima is a very small cicada with a wingspan of only 10–13 mm.
+Punia minima is a very small cicada with a wingspan of only 10–13 mm.